-Based on the proposed implementation plan, we expect the Northeast integration to result in a student-focused, sustainable integrated university that benefits the Commonwealth and honors the identities of the three integrating universities.
+Based on the implementation plan, we expect the Northeast integration to result in a student-focused, sustainable integrated university that benefits the Commonwealth and honors the identities of the three integrating universities.
 Upon the Board's final approval, the integration will embark on the implementation plan to execute the recommendations herein.

 Any implementation of this scale comes with risks.
 The below outlines the primary financial risks, which will need to be mitigated for improved sustainability within the region for the students, families, and communities that we serve.
+Long-term sustainability will require integration and a new partnership with the Commonwealth resulting in greater recurrent investment in the State System Universities and or its students.